 Composers who are composing to a dark age or fantasy style vibe for a trailer, to picture or games need to have this one.
 If you are a producer in need for some glue and special signature sounds for your next song you also need to take a look, not only lounge tracks will benefit from this collection.
 I could see modular being pulled out of their boring Elektro sounds into fusion and complete new lands.

-Dark ERA is a northern god, fantasy and pagan style library, super versatile.
+Dark ERA is a northern god, fantasy, and pagan-style library, super versatile.
 You get that northern ancient sound.
 Dark Era is a must-have if you are excited by the barbaric Vikings and the northern vibe.
-There is a strange connection I have when I hear these rare ethnic instruments.
+I have a strange connection when I hear these rare ethnic instruments.
 Dark Era manages to be lovely, deep, and disturbing.

 Dark Era is filled with excellent content.
 If you are looking for an instrument to create tension, this one will do.
 The sound design on Dark Era is superb and it’s very easy to blend in the elements you like best with your production.
 You can put these instruments pretty much anywhere; most of them work great as normal world instruments or epic trailer instruments.
 The interface is super solid, and I didn’t have a single issue with loading or stability.